 Stelios Christodoulou has worked as a therapist for over 25 years.
-In this question and answer session, he discusses his background, various approaches and experiences.
+In this question-and-answer session, he discusses his background, various approaches and experiences.

 What is your story of becoming a therapist?